Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Numerical Experiments

 Note that the narrow $95\%$ confidence intervals indicate the stability and robustness of our algorithm.

-We further empirically study the impact of the fairness regularization level $\lambda$ to the utilization of the resources.
-In the left of Figure~\ref{fig:fairness} is the plot of the max-min fairness versus the total time periods $T$ with $\gamma = (15,12,30)$ and $\lambda \in\{0, 0.5,1.0, 1.5\}$, where the max-min fairness is defines as the minimum element of the average resource consumption vector $\min_i\left(\frac{1}{T}\sum_{t=1}^T[Ad_t]_i\right)$.
-In the right of Figure~\ref{fig:fairness} we plot the average reward versus the total time periods $T$, where the average reward is defines as $\frac{1}{T}\sum_{t=1}^Tr(p_t)$.
+We further empirically study the impact of the regularization level $\lambda$ to the utilization of the resources.
+In the left of Figure~\ref{fig:linearegfairnesslow} is the plot of the max-min fairness versus the total time periods $T$ with the inventory level $\bm{\gamma}_1$ and $\lambda \in\{0, 0.5,1.0, 1.5\}$, where the max-min fairness is defined as the minimum element of the average resource consumption vector $\min_i\left(\frac{1}{T}\sum_{t=1}^T[\bm{A}\bm{d}_t]_i\right)$.
+In the right of Figure~\ref{fig:linearegfairnesslow} we plot the average reward versus the total time periods $T$, where the average reward is defined as $\frac{1}{T}\sum_{t=1}^Tr(\bm{p}_t)$.
 These figures show the max-min fairness increases and the average reward decreases as $\lambda$ grows, indicating the natural trade-off between fairness and the average reward.
 We also find that the max-min fairness could be enhanced greatly with a small sacrifice of the average reward reduction.

-In addition, the variance of max-min fairness is large when there is no fairness regularizer ($\lambda = 0$), and the variance becomes very small after introducing the fairness regularizer.
-This interesting phenomenon shows that the fairness regularizer could not only enhance the max-min fairness, but also provide good control of its variance.
+In Section~\ref{sec:addexp} of the supplementary materials, we present additional numerical results, which include 1) computational time report; 2) numerical results of Algorithm~\ref{algucb}+$\EG^\pm$ under the inventory level $\bm{\gamma}_2$; 3) numerical results of Algorithm~\ref{algucb}+$\mathrm{PGD}$; 4) performance Comparison of $\EG^\pm$ and $\mathrm{PGD}$; 5) numerical results of Algorithm~\ref{algucb}+$\EG^\pm$ in a model misspecified setting; 6) numerical results on a classic NRM example studied in \cite{besbes2012blind,ferreira2018online}.